problaze20/Hexor-Utility/README.md

 1. **Download** the `.zip` file from [Releases](https://github.com/problaze20/Hexor-Utility/releases)

 2. **Unzip** the downloaded `.zip` file.

-   > Note:
+> [!NOTE]
 > Safari automatically unzips your files if the **Open "Safe" Files After Downloading** setting is enabled.
 If so, you can skip step 2.

 3. **Important**:
    macOS may block the app since it's unsigned.